 Alternative Size Calculation

 The US Coast Guard calculation leads to very large daymark sizes, when long ranges or poor visibility have to be considered.
-In this case the size may be based on geometrical calculation only.
+As an atternative way, the size may be based on geometrical calculation only.

 This can be done with the tools of IALA guideline 1094 .

-The daymark should appear with a minimum subtense angle of 3' (0.873 mrad) at the far end of the channel.
+The daymark should appear with a minimum vertical subtense angle of 3' (0.873 mrad) at the far end of the channel.
 For better conspicuity the double value may be chosen (6' = 1.745 mrad), which is near to the recommended value of topmarks for buoys (IALA 1983).

 The recommended height for the daymarks are therefore

-Required subtense angle 3': LDM,rec=0.873∙10-3∙X (minimum requirement, 3'-rule) (50)
+Required subtense angle 3': LDM,rec=0.873∙10-3∙X (minimum IALA requirement) (50)

 Required subtense angle 6': LDM,rec=1.745∙10-3∙X (enhanced daymark conspicuity) (51)